wrightmat/dnd-eberron/locations/Arcanix.md

 At any one given time, Adal has three or four major research or weapon-development programs under way within his chambers.
 Each is kept separate from the others, and only Adal knows the extent and progress of all the programs.
 One team might be trying to reverse-engineer House Cannith’s creation pattern for warforged.
 Another team works on a system of weather control, and a third is breeding wyverns that shoot fiery rays from their tails.

 #### Maze of Shadowy Terrors
 In the lowest level of Amberwall Tower is a maze intended to humble young apprentices confident of their ability to meet any threat with magic.
 The Maze of Shadowy Terror spontaneously generates monsters with a shadow conjuration effect.

 The Amberwall instructors intended that the maze, which looks like a typical set of twisting dungeon corridors, serve as a final test for wizards and sorcerers before they head out into the world or become members of the Arcane Congress.
 But brave and foolhardy students eager to prove themselves are always sneaking into the basement and entering the maze on their own.

 #### Gate of Xabra
 The Arcanix towers house strange artifacts and relics, but few compare in size and scope to the Gate of Xabra.
 A circle of menhirs sits atop one of the residential towers.
 The standing stones, and indeed the very earth they rest upon, came to Arcanix from an ancient Q’barran ruin ages ago after the mages discovered that the stones could bridge the planes.
 On each stone is a magic rune.
 When the stones are activated in a specific sequence, everything inside the ring is whisked to another plane.
 Concentrated research has uncovered a few sequences so far, sometimes with disastrous results, but the studies continue.

+When a would-be traveler uses a finger to trace certain glyphs on the stones, they glow slightly.
+When all the correct glyphs are lit, everything within the Gate of Xabra disappears and a whoosh of air fills the void that remains.
+Finding the correct sequence of glyphs is no easy task.
+Fortunately, failed attempts don’t have negative consequences — or at least they haven’t so far.
+The glyph sequence can’t be learned by rote, because the correct glyph sequence depends on both the destination plane and the alignment of the stars around Eberron.

 The Gate of Xabra only opens for an instant, although in most cases it leaves a circular impression on the other plane that allows a return trip.
 Travelers appear within the circle at the moment they arrive; once they step back inside it, they reappear in the gate chamber in Nocturnas.
 On the plane of Irian, the return circle might be marked with crystals, while it might be a circular glade on the forest plane of Lamannia.